AmigaGPU/fat-agnus/voicemeeeter-advanced-howto-for-soho-studios.md

 VoiceMeeeter is a **professional** mixing console in software, runs in most win-x flavours.

-In this doc I will highlight the usage of **#VBAN** an advanced _UDP_ based network protocol designed to send your audio in broadcast quality (uncompressed PCM format) from mixing console to mixing console and to various #VBAN receptors throughout like phones and client machines running a mixmode of _android iOS_ and win64 OS'es
+In this doc I will highlight the usage of **#VBAN** an advanced _UDP_ based network protocol designed to send your audio in broadcast quality (uncompressed PCM format) from mixing console to mixing console and to various #VBAN receptors throughout like phones and client machines running a mixmode of _android iOS_ and win64 OS'es.

+I will cross-scribe the tweets I posted some days ago in this document in a chronological order

 (*)